mischegoss/sample-lp-webpack/02-Lesson-Plan/Sample-Lesson-Webpack.md

 * Encourage students to refer to the [Webpack documentation](https://webpack.js.org/concepts/), as needed, to reinforce their understanding of key concepts.

 * The `01-Ins_Modularization` directory includes two demo files.
 The first Instructor demo is a simple front-end project using the HTML, CSS, and JavaScript structure students have used in prior projects.
 The second Instructor demo includes the same project optimized for use with Webpack.
-It may be useful to provide both of these demos to the students to help reinforce how they can convert an existing project to use Webpack.
+It may be useful to provide both of these demos to the students to help reinforce how they can convert an existing project for use with Webpack.

 * Since these demos use a small codebase, it may not be immediately evident how JavaScript bundling can improve an app's performance.
 Remind students that in the workplace, projects are much bigger and often have many contributors and encourage them to "think big" when considering the benefits of Webpack.

-* Webpack is a robust tool that also be used to bundle HTML, CSS, and other assets.
+* Webpack is a robust tool that can also be used to bundle HTML, CSS, and other assets.
 Stress to the students that while today's focus is on bundling JavaScript files, these additional uses -- as well as `import` and `export` syntax -- will be explored in the next lessons.

 * Remind students to do a `git pull` of the class repo to have today's activities ready and open in VS Code.